 Small beginnings

-Under the leadership of the first pastor, Rev. John Paton (1977-1987), the young church outgrew all of these and it was decided that a place we could call our own was needed.
+Under the leadership of the first pastor, Rev. John Paton (1977-1987), the young church outgrew all of the places it used and it was decided that a place we could call our own was needed.

 Location purchased